ialbert/bio/docs/bio-explain.md

     bio explain --build

-The command will download the most up-to-date data and build a new database.
+The command will download the most up-to-date ontology data and build a new database.
 The process might take about half an hour - through the completion speed depends on the hard drive write speed, solid-state drives finish much faster.